forquare/hashbang0.com/content/post/2010-07-25-new-gallery-script-and-new-home-for-it/index.md

 date: "2010-07-25T02:09:24"
 title: "New gallery script and new home for it."
 tags: []
-categories: ["Gallery Script"]
+categories: ["personal projects"]
 ---

 After a hectic week I have finally finished the translations.
 The script now lives [here][1].

   [1]: https://github.com/forquare/Simple-Image-Gallery-Creator